 They’re based on your credit reports from the three major credit bureaus — TransUnion, Equifax, and Experian — and they vary because each bureau has slightly different information about you.

 The most common type of score is from FICO.
-Luckily, you don’t need to pay for access: here’s how to check free credit scores from FICO and other brands.
+Luckily, you don’t need to pay for access.

 While you’re at it, you should also check your credit reports by visiting AnnualCreditReport.com, which offers one free report per bureau per year, or by using issuer-provided services to monitor your credit reports for free.
 If you see any errors, contact the bureau (and wait until it corrects the mistake before applying for new credit).

-There’s no magic credit score that will get you a credit card, as each card has its own approval requirements.
+There’s no threshold credit score that will get you a credit card, as each card has its own approval requirements.

-But once you’re familiar with your credit profile, it’s easier to narrow the field and find the right card for you.
+Once you understand your credit profile, it’s easier to narrow your choices and find the right card for you.

 Credit cards are available from a range of banks (Citi, Capital One, Chase, Wells Fargo, etc.) and networks (Visa, American Express, Mastercard, and Discover).